-- An instance of the TEMAC solution - Clock management logic, including MMCM and Global Clock Buffer instances, where required - MII, GMII or RGMII interface logic, including IOB and DDR registers instances, where required - Statistics vector decode logic - AXI4-Lite to IPIF interface logic - User Transmit and Receive FIFOs with AXI4-Stream interfaces - User basic pattern generator module that contains a frame generator and frame checker plus loopback logic. - User AVB pattern generator module providing a second frame generator and frame checker for designs including the AVB Endpoint. - A simple state machine to bring up the PHY (if any) and MAC ready for frame transfer
+- An instance of the TEMAC solution - Clock management logic, including MMCM and Global Clock Buffer instances, where required - MII, GMII or RGMII interface logic, including IOB and DDR registers instances, where required - Statistics vector decode logic - AXI4-Lite to IPIF interface logic - User Transmit and Receive FIFOs with AXI4-Stream interfaces - User basic pattern generator module that contains a frame generator and frame checker plus loopback logic.
+At present, the loopback logic is not available for 2.5G rates. - User AVB pattern generator module providing a second frame generator and frame checker for designs including the AVB Endpoint. - A simple state machine to bring up the PHY (if any) and MAC ready for frame transfer